GWS-mbH/shopware-api-client/README.md

 ### Caching and Rate Limits

-Both the `AdminClient` and the `StoreClient` use a built-in rate limiter.
-Shopware's rate limits differ based on the endpoints, both for the [SaaS-](https://docs.shopware.com/en/en/shopware-6-en/saas/rate-limits) and the [on-premise-solution](https://developer.shopware.com/docs/guides/hosting/infrastructure/rate-limiter.html).

-By default, both clients use an in-memory `DictCache` for rate-limit tracking.
-If you need to share rate-limit data across multiple client instances (e.g., running in different processes), you can provide a custom cache implementation by passing a `cache` parameter to the config.
+By default, both clients use an in-memory `DictCache` for caching.
+If you need to share caches across multiple client instances (e.g., running in different processes), you can provide a custom cache implementation by passing a `cache` parameter to the config.

 The `cache` parameter accepts any object implementing the `CacheProtocol`: